WHO IS THE KILLER IN SCREAM

 Murder of Jenny Randall and Marnie Cooper

 We can boost our understanding of this crime by means of dividing it into four separate parts.
 Both Jill Roberts and Charlie Walker participated in this homicide, giving a strong reference to the very first movie, to Billy Loomis and Stu Macher.
-In this respect, Jill has become not only an encourager but the second Ghost face.
+In this respect, Jill has become not only an encourager but the second performer.

 A voice on the phone.
-Considering the intention of both partners in crime to create their own death-movie-on-live, it’s more likely that Charlie Walker performed a role of the voice within the scene.
+Considering the intention of both partners in crime to create their own death-movie-on-live, it’s more likely that Charlie Walker performed the role of the voice within the scene.
 He suggests Jenny imagine her as a part of his own movie and the voice as the director.
 In this respect, Charlie Walker is in mad love with movies and Jill considers cinema only as of the fastest and most obvious way to gain fame and avowal.

 The stabbing of Marnie Cooper.
 Much more likely that Charlie was the killer of Marnie.
 The girl was drag-out to the street and stabbed.
 Charlie played the role of a driving force and had to prove his loyalty and attachment to Jill Roberts and her plan.

 Marnie threw through the window.
-The same argument with the man strength, which we have previously accounted with Scream 2.
+The same argument with the man strength, which we have previously accounted for with Scream 2.
 Charlie Walker stabbed the girl and threw her body through the glass.

 Murder of Jenny Randall.
-Jill Roberts more likely acted as the Ghost face to kill Jenny within the garage.
+Jill Roberts more likely acted as the killer to kill Jenny within the garage.
 It was the second part of the plan for the slaughter, as a reference to Billy Loomis and Stu Macher.
 The Scream 4 killer drags a victim from the garage door and Jill could easily manage this process and then she stabbed her schoolmate.

 There could be poor disputes on who was the killer of Olivia Morris.
 Jill Roberts can be easily observed at her home for the whole time of the assault and then make a show with the fake assault on her own life and an injury to probe a role of a victim, who survived.

 As the original theatrical version gives us a poor understanding of who is the performer of this particular murder, deleted scenes available on YouTube include more details.
-After being injured by the Ghost face (Charlie), Jill Roberts is shown spending her time within the hospital.
+After being injured by the killer (Charlie), Jill Roberts is shown spending her time within the hospital.
 We see Trevor Sheldon, her ex-boyfriend, who comes to see Jill and says he is sorry about some unpleasant moments in the past.
 It’s unlikely for Jill to slip off the supervision of the nurses, care of her mother and Sidney, also present at the site.
 She could see Rebecca at the floor with Sidney, but in fact had no chance to perform the killing, except giving instructions to Charlie.
 It could become a bit of a challenge for her to take the mask, a knife and clothing secretly, then set the stuff back and return to the sickroom.
 More than a little obvious that Jill Roberts maintained internet contact with her partner Charlie Walker to coordinate the next homicide.
 Rebecca Walters were stabbed within the underground parking lounge, then carried out to the roof and thrown down.
 This process is a well-argued manner for Charlie, who was free of time to do the bloody job.
 In addition, we could not notice Charlie be a part of the public, while sheriff Dewey Riley gives an interview.
 It deals conflict with his constant necessity to broadcast important events of Woodsboro online.

 Detectives Hoss and Perkins

-We have another common Scream movie example when none of two murderers admits directly his performance of the killing process.
+We have another common Scream movie example when none of the two murderers admits directly his performance of the killing process.
 Nevertheless, there are some strong arguments to consider Charlie as the killer of two detectives.
 The main claim deals with the dialogue between Charlie Walker and Jill within the plot climax.
 While Charlie hands on the gun to Jill, he says: »Sure, those cops wanted you to have this, Jill, for your protection».
 It was Charlie, who stabbed Hoss and Perkins, took one gun.
 Else wise, Jill had to give the gun to Charlie in order to take it back with a strange and inappropriate comment.
 Charlie killed two detectives to clear the way for Jill to kill her own mother and perform a relocation to the final action scene.
-Charlie Walker stabbed Hoss and Perkins, moved their police car two block away, took the gun and went back to Stab party, while Jill was copying the original Scream story and killing a mother.
+Charlie Walker stabbed Hoss and Perkins, moved their police car two blocks away, took the gun and went back to the Stab party, while Jill was copying the original Scream story and killing a mother.

 The second most obvious murder of the Scream 4 movie, as Jill Roberts openly admits that she has stabbed her own mother to gain her goal of being a spotlight.
 The girl does not need friends or relatives and seeks for fans.